Qlik-PE/testdrive-tutorial/site/_synapse/tutorial/config-adlsgen2.md

 ![Azure ADLS Config 10 Image]({{ "/images/synapse/azure-adls2-config-10.png" | prepend: base }}){: .center-image }

 Registration is almost immediate.
-Make note of the location of the "Application (client) ID" and "DIrectory (tenant) ID" fields at the top of the page.
+Make note of the location of the "Application (client) ID" and "Directory (tenant) ID" fields at the top of the page.
 You will need this information later when configuring Replicate.

 Next, we need to grant this application some basic permissions.
-Click on `API permissions` on the left side of the page.
+Click on `API permissions` on the left side of the page

 ![Azure ADLS Config 11 Image]({{ "/images/synapse/azure-adls2-config-11.png" | prepend: base }}){: .center-image }